 Hidden amidst the hectic, narrow streets of the Hanoi Old Quarter lies a funky little area, where motorbikes are no longer the biggest danger to locals stepping outside of their front door.
-They’re replaced by high speed trains, hurling through the residential street, only mere feet away from peoples everyday lives – their dishes and laundry drying by the tracks.
+They’re replaced by high speed trains, hurling through the residential street, mere feet away from peoples everyday lives – their dishes and laundry drying by the tracks.
 This is the Hanoi Train Street.

 The street itself is not dissimilar to the majority of the streets in Hanoi’s old quarter – slim, tall buildings line the bustling, narrow streets.
 But of course with one main difference: a working railway track fills up the space where a road should be.
 It was pretty surreal to see locals sitting on their doorsteps going about their everyday lives – washing dishes, hanging up laundry, cleaning their motorbikes and even playing with babies.
 Right on the train tracks!

-We arrived a bit early to see the train drive past, and definitely recommend that you do to so you can get a lay of the land.
+We arrived a bit early to see the train drive past, and definitely recommend that you do too so you can get a lay of the land.
 It was amazing to see the perfect unison with which all the locals vacated the street, moved items away from the tracks and took the children inside.
 All without so much as a glance at their watches.
 It was as if the train times were ingrained in their body clocks – and maybe that’s exactly what has happened after a lifetime of living by the side of the railroad!

 We hung around a little bit taking silly photos, trying to guess which way the train would come from, checking the tracks to feel for the vibrations of it approaching.
 And then suddenly there it was.
 Flying towards us down the track.
 It might be a narrow street in the heart of the city but that sure didn’t mean that the train would slow down.